Looking After Your Senior Dog

 Continue daily walks, but keep an eye on how much your dog can tolerate before becoming too tired and adjust as necessary.
 You don’t want to wear out your old friend, and too much weight loss is just as problematic as weight gain.
 This often occurs when pets get older, so be smart about it!

 Similarly, a diet adjustment is necessary when caring for older dogs.
 Generally less food is needed due to a decline in exercise, meaning that your canine companion will be burning fewer calories and a lesser amount of energy.

 Often vets recommend that older dogs are switched to a specifically senior diet, where the food has been tailored to meet changing nutritional needs.
 We’re super pleased to say that we can offer our own special senior food.
-Our delicious Golden Years dry and wet food is packed full of yummy and healthy content, like chicken and trout, brown rice, fruit, herbs, veg, vitamins and minerals - all of course carefully chosen to best benefit your pup and their health.

 An older dog might need a bit more pampering than most, to look (and feel) their very best.
 Sticking to a tailored diet and exercise regime for your pooch is really important for ensuring that their coats stay shiny and smooth, but there are other things you can do too.

 Grooming them a little bit more will be a good way to spend some quality time with your pup, as well as providing them with that little bit extra TLC and affection.
 Not to mention it’ll allow for a chance to check for any out of the ordinary lumps, grazes or bruising, and keep an extra eye on their physical health.